agile-students-fall2025/2-git-practice-Abinet-Cholo/README.md

 ## ✅ Why Sharing This Publicly

 I believe these practices are really helpful to keep in mind—especially when starting new projects or when working in teams.
 They encourage clean code, easier collaboration, and long-term sustainability.
 If many of us adopt even a few of them, our workflows may become smoother, and our codebases more maintainable.

----

-*This README is public—so I tried to pick an article that I think others may also find useful or thought-provoking.*